Auto Detailing Glossary – Defining Processes & Terms of Car Care

 * Protective Paint Ceramic Nano Coatings

 Automotive Protective paint coatings (also known as: Nano Coatings, Ceramic Coatings, or Glass Coatings) last longer and protect automotive paint and surfaces better than both car waxes and synthetic paint sealants.
-Certain coating technologies add protective value by adding measurable thickness which cross-links (bonds) directly to paint.
+Coating technologies add protective value with durable long term protective layers which cross-link (bond) directly to paint.

 Not all coatings on the market are created equal.
 While some coatings offer increased scratch, chemical resistance, and uv protection some do not.
 Some Protective Paint Coatings may also have hydrophobic qualities that assist in repelling water and dust.
 There are many paint coatings on the market and they are definitely not all created equal.
 So always take the time to research any coating you may be considering for your vehicle.

 NOTE: Paint coatings which offer a more robust protective barrier to painted surfaces.
-Many are considered professional grade because they require more expertise to apply.
-Also, in order to ensure optimal bonding and the highest degree of finish, paint surface must undergo a proper and thorough paint corrected in preparation for application of professional ceramic nano coatings.
+Many are considered professional grade since they require more expertise to apply and may only be available to auto detailing professionals.
+Also, in order to ensure optimal bonding and the highest degree of finish, paint surface must undergo a proper and thorough paint correction in preparation for application of professional ceramic nano coatings.